junzhaohu/project/final project outline.md

 my_db <- src_sqlite("flights")
 ```

-We can get the number of rows using
+We can get the number of rows using:

 ```r
 tbl(my_db, sql("SELECT COUNT(*) FROM myFlights"))